Abhishek-IITM2026/TDS-Project-1/README.md

   2.  [repositories.csv](https://github.com/Abhishek-IITM2026/TDS-Project-1/blob/main/repositories.csv) : Contains data of the public repositories of the users in `users.csv`.
   3.  [gitscrapper.py](https://github.com/Abhishek-IITM2026/TDS-Project-1/blob/main/gitscrapper.py) : Python script used to collect this data
   4. [Analysis.ipynb](https://github.com/Abhishek-IITM2026/TDS-Project-1/blob/main/Analysis.ipynb) : This is the colab file that stores the codes used to analyze both csv files and answer the questions.
+  5. [README.md](https://github.com/Abhishek-IITM2026/TDS-Project-1/blob/main/README.md): This file contains a summary of this project, findings and recommendations.

 ![](https://github.com/Abhishek-IITM2026/TDS-Project-1/blob/main/data%20analytics.gif)